-Financing activities
+Financing Activities

-Under the terms of certain of the Company's debt agreements, the Company must satisfy certain financial covenants.
+Under the terms of certain of the Company's debt agreements, the Company must satisfy specific financial covenants.
 Such agreements also limit, among other things, the Company's ability to incur additional indebtedness, create liens, engage in mergers or acquisitions and make dividend and other payments.
 During the year, the Company was, and continues to be, in compliance with all covenants and other conditions imposed by its debt agreements.
+The \$25 million operating facility and the \$50 million revolving facility were renewed on September 21, 2016 for three years to September 30, 2019, on the same terms as the previous agreement.